-FINDING NUMBER 2005-NWLSD-01
+FINDING NUMBER 2006-NWLSD-01 - Material Non-compliance

-Ohio Administrative Code 117-2-03 (B) requires the District to prepare its financial report in accordance with generally accepted accounting principles accepted in the United States of America.
+Ohio Administrative Code 117-2-03 (B) requires the District to prepare its financial report in accordance with generally accepted accounting principles.
 However, as discussed in Note 1, the accompanying financial statements and notes have been prepared on a basis of accounting not in accordance with these generally accepted accounting principles.
-The accompanying financial statements and notes omit entity-wide statements, and assets, liabilities, fund equities and disclosures that, while material, cannot be determined at this time.
+The accompanying financial statements and notes omit entitywide statements, and assets, liabilities, fund equities and disclosures that, while material, cannot be determined at this time.
 The District can be fined and various other administrative remedies may be taken against the District.